Get Strong, Maintain Strength with Age and Live Long!

 “I want to run faster.“ I want to throw harder.”
 “I want to kick further.”
 These are common phrases heard often from athletes of all levels and various sports, and it all boils down to the desire for greater performance.

 Another common group of phrases heard by Physical Therapists is “this activity just doesn’t seem to be as easy as it was.”
 “Standing up requires me to use my arms…it never used to be like this when I was younger.”

 Being human means having the ability to move and interact with our environment.
-We as humans not only need movement for everyday tasks of survival performed at home and work, it is also needed in order to thrive and make sure our body stays healthy and pain free in order to enjoy every aspect of our lives.
+We as humans need movement for everyday tasks of survival performed at home and work.
+We also need it in order to thrive and make sure our body stays healthy and pain free in order to enjoy every aspect of our lives.

 Regardless of whether movement for you entails throwing an object, tackling another person, preparing for a family 5k, or simply rising from bed in the morning, the basis of human movement and performance is STRENGTH!
 We NEED and display strength daily when we move throughout our environment.